Mr-Bakai/Mr-Bakai/README.md

 I am android and ios developer.
 I am based in Bishkek, KYRGYZSTAN  currently.

 Since I was a kid I was curious about computing and always wanted to understand  how certain things would work.\
 Guess what ?
-I have studied for android and ios developer and now I am Junior Android and ios Developer!
+I have studied for android and ios developer and now I am iOS/Android Developer!
 Looking for more knowledge and interesting project to work with!

 # What I'm focusing on 👨‍💻